Club constitution

 Subscriptions

-2. All annual subscriptions shall be paid in full by the 2nd Sunday in August.
+2. All annual subscriptions shall be paid in full by 30th September.

-3. A member who has not paid their subscription in full by the 2nd Sunday in August in any one year shall cease to be a member of the Club unless the Club Committee considers there are extenuating circumstances.
+3. A member who has not paid their subscription in full by 30th September shall cease to be a member of the Club unless the Club Committee considers there are extenuating circumstances.

 Management